Netify Agent Plugins

 enable = yes

-Alternatively, place multiple tag sections in one loader file:
+Alternatively, multiple tag sections can be place in one loader file.

 enable = yes